 Ianni Hall has a main entrance and lobby similar to that of Lake Superior Hall.
 "It's exciting because now residents won't have to go to the LSH lobby, because they'll have their own," said student Susie Lindemann.
 "I also think it's great that there's a place where all residents can come together."

-Building Sustainable Dorms Like recent buildings, Ianni Hall is entering the Leadership in Energy and Environmental Design Certification process to continue UMD's sustainability efforts.
+Like recent buildings, Ianni Hall is entering the Leadership in Energy and Environmental Design Certification process to continue UMD's sustainability efforts.
 To receive this certification, the building has included energy efficient opening windows and substantial insulation.
 Power usage is displayed on meters throughout the building, teaching students about energy and conservation.